nlejeune/TreeTalk/1-application_requirements.md

 - Acceptance criteria:
     - Automatic suggestions displayed under each response.

-### Epic 4: Infrastructure and Integration - Goal: Make TreeChat extensible and compatible with LLMs.
+### Epic 4: Infrastructure and Integration - Goal: Make TreeTalk extensible and compatible with LLMs.
 - User story 4.1: **As a developer**, I want the application to expose its data so that an external LLM can connect to it.
 - Acceptance criteria:
     - Documented REST/WS endpoints.